feddelegrand7/shinysnip/README.md

 `shinysnip` is a VSCode Extension that allows you to generate R Shiny code snippets.
 Note that [Shiny](https://shiny.rstudio.com/) offers a LOT of functions 👽, as such `shinysnip` may not be exhaustive 🐤, if you notice a missing feature 🔬, feel free to open an issue or create a PR 🧑‍🚀.

-> `shinysnip` is licensed under GPL-v3 as such any modification of source code must be open sourced.
-For a commercial license, contact me by email.

 ## Features

 ![example](example.gif)